edgio-docs/edgio-docs/src/pages/guides/layer0_migration.md

 ### REST API {/*rest-api*/}

-If you are using the REST API, it is recommended to update to the new endpoint, https://app.layer0.co/api/v1/.
+If you are using the REST API, it is recommended to update to the new endpoint, {{ APP_URL }}/api/v1/.

 ### Cache Manifest {/*cache-manifest*/}